Cambridge-ICCS/FTorch/examples/0_SimpleNet/README.md

 ## Running

 To run this example install fortran-pytorch-lib as described in the main documentation.
-Then from this directory create a virtual environment an install the neccessary python
+Then from this directory create a virtual environment an install the necessary python
 modules:
 ```
 python3 -m venv venv